Create the Good’s Impact in the World

 Post your service project to reach a vast network of experienced and committed volunteers.

-Find Volunteers ›Our story
+Find Volunteers ›

-AARP Was founded by Ethel Percy Andrus
+AARP was founded by Ethel Percy when she was 73.

-to believe well of our fellow men and perhaps by doing so to help create the good, to experiment,
+“The Challenge, to live up to our better selves, to believe well of our fellow men and perhaps by doing so to help create the good, to experiment, to explore, to change, and to grow.” ~ Ethel Percy

 Our Beginnings